Charles Kuralt: Career

-He also and covered the revolution in the Congo (now Zaire).
+He also covered the revolution in the Congo (now Democratic Republic of the Congo).
 In 1967, Kuralt and a CBS camera crew spent eight weeks with Ralph Plaisted in his first attempt to reach the North Pole by snowmobile, which resulted in the documentary To the Top of the World and his book of the same name.

 Kuralt was said to have tired of what he considered the excessive rivalry between reporters on the hard news beats.
 He said, "I didn't like the competitiveness or the deadline pressure," he told the Academy of Television Arts & Sciences, upon his induction into their Hall of Fame.
 "I was sure that Dick Valeriani of NBC was sneaking around behind my back—and of course, he was!—getting stories that would make me look bad the next day.
 Even though I covered news for a long time, I was always hoping I could get back to something like my little column on the Charlotte News."

 "On the Road"

-Tired of covering war stories, Kuralt had an idea.
-He asked his bosses, “How about no assignments at all?
+Tired of covering war stories, Kuralt proposed to his bosses a new project: "How about no assignments at all?
 How about three months of rolling down the Great American Highway, just to see what he could see?"
-When he finally persuaded CBS to let him try out the idea for three months with a three person crew.
+He finally persuaded CBS to let him try out the idea for three months with a three-person crew.
 It turned into a quarter-century project, with Kuralt logging more than a million miles.
 "On the Road" became a regular feature on The CBS Evening News with Walter Cronkite in 1967 and ran through 1980.

 Kuralt hit the road in a motor home (he wore out six before he was through) with a small crew and avoided the interstates in favor of the nation's back roads in search of America's people and their doings.
 He said, "Interstate highways allow you to drive coast to coast, without seeing anything".

 According to Thomas Steinbeck, the older son of John Steinbeck, the inspiration for "On the Road" was Steinbeck's Travels with Charley (whose title was initially considered as the name of Kuralt's feature).
 During his career, he won three Peabody Awards and ten Emmy Awards for journalism.
 He also won a George Polk Awards in 1980 for National Television Reporting.

-Since 2011, Kuralt's format was revived by CBS News, with Steve Hartman taking Kuralt's space.
+In 2011, Kuralt's format was revived by CBS News, with Steve Hartman taking Kuralt's space.
+As of 2023, Hartman continues to host the segment weekly on the CBS Evening News.